oofaish/Simple--Blog--Django-App/README.md

 Simple--Blog--Django-App
 ========================

 My personal website written in Django.
+Currently living in http://dev.cigari.co.uk, but soon will move to http://cigari.co.uk.

 - Ajaxified/History API: page contents are loaded via ajax and pushed onto the browser history stack.
 I decided to write my own rather than use the heavier ajaxify plugin.
 (I only load page content, new scripts, etc, rather than the whole page)
 - animate.css: fnacy css animation to show off when a new page loads, or to point how people can contact me